© 2022 K Willers all rights reserved

 is rendered as total black.

-Adding flash from beneath at low power with
+Adding flash from beneath with a reflector

-a reflector positioned above lights up just the
+positioned above lights up just the subject.

-50mm lens ISO 100 1/160sec f/16 speedlite at ¼ power.
+Settings Minolta 50mm lens ISO 100 1/160sec f/16 Jessops

-Windy days and branches go well together but
+Windy days and branches go well together

 This Japanese Quince flower and the branch